A downloadable game

 Recommended for players aged 15+ due to cruel and disturbing scenes, violence and gore.

-Under the hood of Leadlight Gamma is a mechanically faithful port of the original Leadlight, now enhanced with new features include dynamic automapping, playalong tutorial mode, unlockable extra content, behind-the-scenes tour mode and easter eggs, original soundtrack, a built-in gallery of beautiful artworks from the original game and a comprehensive accessibility mode for vision-impaired players (* screen reader compatibility not yet supported on Macs).
+Under the hood of Leadlight Gamma is a mechanically faithful port of the original Leadlight, now enhanced with new features include dynamic automapping, playalong tutorial mode, unlockable extra content, behind-the-scenes tour mode and easter eggs, original soundtrack, a built-in gallery of beautiful artworks from the original game and a comprehensive accessibility mode for vision-impaired players.

 Visit leadlightgamma.heiresssoftware.com for more game info.